delba/Permission/README.md

 permissions.

 As a workaround, you can provide custom build flags _before_ building the dynamic framework to only compile with permissions you request.
-This is done by adding a configuration file named `PermissionConfiguration.xcconfig` to the root of your project.
-For convenience, you can use `PermissionConfiguration.xcconfig` in the `Permission/` repo directory.
+This is done by adding a configuration file named `Permission.xcconfig` to the root of your project.
+For convenience, you can use `Permission.xcconfig` in the `Permission/` repo directory.
 Just comment out the permissions you want to use, and compile the framework.

 To compile with only notifications and photos permissions: